Funko (FNKO)

 Revenue for Funko is generated through multiple channels, including specialty retailers, mass-market stores, and direct-to-consumer sales through its website.
 Its products appeal to a broad spectrum of consumers, from avid collectors and enthusiasts to casual fans.

-4. Toys and Electronics
+4. Consumer Discretionary - Toys and Electronics

 offering products in the collectibles and licensed merchandise sector include(NASDAQ:MAT), Hasbro (NASDAQ:HAS), and JAKKS (NASDAQ:JAKK).